 - This even extends to the Reapers, ever since Commander Shepard started screwing up all of their plans

-- In Mass Effect 2: the justicar Samara admits that humans are weirdly individualistic and divisive, and she likes them.
-She does know that a justicar is closest to being a knight errant, in human culture's terms.
+- In Mass Effect 2: The justicar Samara admits that humans are weirdly individualistic and divisive, and she likes them.
+She does know that a justicar is closest to being a knight errant (with a dash of samurai), in human culture's terms.

 - N's curiosity about humans, despite his conviction that they're heartless abusers to Pokemon, leads him to fight/befriend the player character of Pokémon Black and White.
 Discovering that humans aren't heartless makes him even more curious about the matter, which ultimately forces him to reevaluate his worldview.